Led Zeppelin wins 'Stairway to Heaven' copyright dispute

 "The flaws in the rule can be seen in the inconsistent ways in which we have applied the rule within our circuit," reads the opinion.
 "Nothing in copyright law suggests that a work deserves stronger legal protection simply because it is more popular or owned by better-funded rights holders."

-The ruling marks a direct contrast to the 9th Circuit Court of Appeals' 2015 verdict that concluded Robin Thicke and Pharrell Williams' 2013 song "Blurred Lines" infringed on Marvin Gaye's 1977 hit "Got To Give It Up."
+The ruling marks a direct contrast to the 9th Circuit Court' 2015 verdict that concluded Robin Thicke and Pharrell Williams' 2013 song "Blurred Lines" infringed on Marvin Gaye's 1977 hit "Got to Give It Up."